D-Pow/dotfiles/utils/notes/Git Overview.md

 ### Base Commands

-* **`git config`** - Configure git to function the way you want.
-    - `--global` - Configure a global setting.
-Without this flag, it only changes the configs in the current repository.
-    - `user.name <name>` - Set your username.
-    - `user.email <email>` - Set your email.
-    - `core.editor "<command>"` - Set the default editor to open for interactive git commands, such as `git commit`, `git add -p`, and `git rebase -i`.
-        + e.g. `git config --global core.editor "subl -n -w"` - Run the command `subl -n -w` whenever an interactive git action is taking place.
-        + `-n` to open a new window, `-w` to make git wait for the Sublime window to close before continuing
 * **`git init`** - Initializes a new repository in the current directory.
 * **`git clone <url> <local-dir-name>`** - Clones a remote repository to your computer in a new directory specified by local-dir-name.
     - local-dir-name defaults to `./(remote-repo-name)`.